bmatsuo/lark/README.md

 unstable.
 As features are developed and practical experience has been gained the Lua API will change to better suit the needs of developers.**

-Lark is a modern extensible build system scripted using Lua.
+Lark is a Lua scripting environment that targets systems for build systems and project management tasks.
 Lark is inspired by `make` and several build systems written in Python.
 The goal of Lark is to provide the ease and flexibility of a full scripting environment in a portable, self-contained, and easy to integrate package.

 Python tools are great but producing consistent Python environments on different machines, or accounting for those differences conversely, causes